-In this report, the preliminary structure of the Data Management Plan of the RETROFIT55 project is provided.
-Some general information concerning the type of data used and generated by the project are provided, along with the organisation of the file repository (Zenodo.org), the way used to name the files and the associated metadata files, and the approach to the Open Access.
-The document will be updated during the project, and a final version is due by the end of the project, in which all the details concerning the data produced in the project and the way they can be accessed for reuse will be included.
+The report provides some general information about the type of data used and generated by the project, the organisation of the file repository (Zenodo.org), the way files and associated metadata files are named, and the approach to open access.
+The document will continue to be updated throughout the project, with a final version due by the end of the project, which will include all details of the data produced by the project and how it can be accessed for re-use after the project has ended.